(rana)

 Bronze Frog

-Bronze Frog, Vancouver Island, BCThe Bronze Frog, (a subspecies of the northern green frog) is becoming quite common in the Pacific Northwest, but on Vancouver Island, it is invasive and should be considered a serious threat to our indigenous frog species that live on there.
-This frog is a small to medium size frog that can reach up to 10 cm in length.
-The frog gets its name from the coloration of its skin, they are a bronze color.
+The Bronze Frog (a subspecies of the northern green frog) is becoming quite common in the Pacific Northwest, but on Vancouver Island, it is invasive and should be considered a serious threat to our indigenous frog species that are indigenous.
+It is a small to medium-sized species that can reach up to 10 cm in length.
+They get their name from the coloration of their skin, they are a bronze colour.
 Read More….

-Bull Frog, Vancouver Island, BCThese giant bullfrogs are showing up all over the Pacific Northwest, and they just may be spreading a deadly disease to other native frog species.
+The giant bullfrog is showing up all over the Pacific Northwest, and it just may be spreading a deadly disease to other native species.
 The Bullfrog itself is unaffected by this disease.
-Bullfrogs are usually green to grayish brown color with brown spots, they have easily identifiable circular eardrums like the bronze frog, these are located just behind the eyes on either side of their heads.
+They are usually green to grayish brown with brown spots.
+They have easily identifiable circular eardrums like the bronze frog, these are located just behind the eyes on either side of their heads.
 Read More….

 Green Tree Frog

-Green Tree Frog, Vancouver Island, BCThe green tree frog is found throughout the pacific northwest.
-They are quite common, we are forever finding them in our houseplants that are near open windows, sometimes you will hear them in the house for several days before you finally find and move them back outdoors.
-They are a very beautiful frogs to look at and so very tiny.
+The green tree frog is found throughout the Pacific Northwest.
+They are quite common, we are forever finding them in our houseplants that are near open windows.
+Sometimes you will hear them in the house for several days before you finally find and move them back outdoors.
+They are very beautiful creatures to look at and so very tiny.
 Like little gems.
 Read More….

 Northern Red-Legged Frog

-Red Legged Frog, Vancouver Island, BCThis frog is slim with long, thin back legs, they have prominent folds running from behind their eyes down the sides of the back.
+This frog is slim with long, thin back legs, they have prominent folds running from behind their eyes down the sides of its back.
 They have a dark face with a light upper lip stripe running back to the shoulder.
-The most recognizable features of these frogs are the red coloring of the underside of their hind legs.
+The most recognizable feature of these frogs is the red colouring of the underside of their hind legs.
 They are reddish-brown.
-They are indigenous frogs of the pacific northwest.
+They are indigenous to the Pacific Northwest.
 Read More….

 Western Toad